-Mark Robins is currently enjoying his second spell as manager of Coventry City, whom he's led from League Two to the Championship.
+Mark Robins is currently enjoying his second spell as manager of Coventry City, with whom he led from League Two to the Championship.

 He was in charge of the Sky Blues between 2012/13 before he left for Huddersfield Town.
-After a spell in West Yorkshire and Scunthorpe he returned to Coventry but was unable to prevent them being relegated to the fourth tier of English football for the first time since 1959.
+After a spell in West Yorkshire and Scunthorpe, he returned to Coventry but was unable to prevent them from relegation down to the fourth tier of English football for the first time since 1959.

 He did bring silverware to the city for the first time since their famous FA Cup win of 1987, as 43,000 Coventry fans watched them beat Oxford 2-1 at Wembley in the Checkatrade trophy.